hollowverse/hollowverse/notablePeople/anthony-davis/anthony-davis.md

     sourceUrl: "https://twitter.com/AntDavis23"
   - sourceTitle: "Video: President Obama jokes around with Anthony Davis"
     sourceUrl: "http://johnclay.bloginky.com/2012/07/18/video-president-obama-jokes-around-with-anthony-davis/#"
+summaries:
+  religion: "Davis is a Christian."
+  politicalViews: "Davis is non-political."
 ---

 Anthony Davis (who is really Anthony Davis, Jr.) was born and raised in South Chicago, Illinois.

 Davis is a Christian of some kind–has been his whole life.
-He grew up practicing basketball at a local church<a class="source-citation" href="#http://usatoday30.usatoday.com/sports/college/mensbasketball/story/2012-03-29/Kentucky-found-hidden-gem-in-Anthony-Davis/53872780/1" title="Kentucky found hidden gem in Anthony Davis">[1]</a> and regularly attended a church in the South Chicago neighborhood of Englewood.
+He grew up practicing basketball at a local church<a class="source-citation" href="#http%3A%2F%2Fusatoday30.usatoday.com%2Fsports%2Fcollege%2Fmensbasketball%2Fstory%2F2012-03-29%2FKentucky-found-hidden-gem-in-Anthony-Davis%2F53872780%2F1" title="Kentucky found hidden gem in Anthony Davis">[1]</a> and regularly attended a church in the South Chicago neighborhood of Englewood.
 We know this because, during the Christmas season of 2012, Davis decided he wanted to donate coats to the children of his former Chicago church.
 He said of the charity event:

 >I just wanted to give back to the city that helped me through everything.
-God has blessed me and with how I was raised, giving back is just a part of who I am.<a class="source-citation" href="#http://www.nbcchicago.com/blogs/outside-shot/Anthony-Davis-Gives-Back-to-His-Englewood-Neighborhood-184712791.html" title="Anthony Davis Gives Back for the Holidays">[2]</a>
+God has blessed me and with how I was raised, giving back is just a part of who I am.<a class="source-citation" href="#http%3A%2F%2Fwww.nbcchicago.com%2Fblogs%2Foutside-shot%2FAnthony-Davis-Gives-Back-to-His-Englewood-Neighborhood-184712791.html" title="Anthony Davis Gives Back for the Holidays">[2]</a>

 And Davis' father added: